Pandur II (8×8): Indonesian variant

-Pindad Cobra 8x8
+Pindad Cobra 8×8

-Pandur II, Indonesian variant Cobra 8x8 IFV.

-Pandur II, Indonesian variant for UN Peacekeeping mission.

 On 24 November 2016 Indonesian government ordered an undisclosed number of Pandur II 8×8 APCs (including Tatra trucks and M3 Amphibious Rigs) for US$39 million from the Czechoslovak Group which has an agreement with General Dynamics to produce, maintain, and market these vehicles in Asia and Central and Eastern Europe.
-In September 2017, Indonesia reportedly received four Pandur II 8x8s.
+In September 2017, Indonesia reportedly received four Pandur II 8×8s.
 The four Pandur IIs made their first public appearance at the 72nd Indonesian National Armed Forces Day celebration on 5 October 2017.

-On 12 April 2019, the Indonesian Minister of Defense and Pindad signed a contract worth US$80 million for another 22 units of Pandur II 8x8 that supposed to be manufactured locally as the Pindad Cobra 8x8 Infantry Fighting Vehicle (IFV).
+On 12 April 2019, the Indonesian Minister of Defense and Pindad signed a contract worth US$80 million for another 22 units of Pandur II 8×8 that supposed to be manufactured locally as the Pindad Cobra 8×8 Infantry Fighting Vehicle (IFV).

-In 25 March 2020, the Czechoslovak Group announced that the Czech companies in coordination with local producers will deliver 23 units of Pandur II 8X8 to Indonesia, in following the contract was signed in December 2019.
+On 25 March 2020, the Czechoslovak Group announced that the Czech companies in coordination with local producers will deliver 23 units of Pandur II 8×8 to Indonesia, in following the contract was signed in December 2019.

 On 22 February 2022, Indonesian Minister of Defense Prabowo Subianto witnessed the signing of the cooperation contract between the Ministry of Defense of Republic of Indonesia and Excalibur International, a subsidiary of the Czechoslovak Group (CSG), at Ministry of Defense office, in Jakarta.
-The cooperation contract includes a license agreement for the Pandur II 8X8 armored vehicle, carried out by the President Director of PT.
+The cooperation contract includes a license agreement for the Pandur II 8×8 armored vehicle, carried out by the President Director of PT.
 Pindad Abraham Mose with Michal Stranad, CEO of the CSG group, where PT Pindad receives a Transfer of Technology (ToT) to assemble special specifications according to the needs of the Indonesian Army.

-On 13 August 2023, Indonesia reportedly started to received another 11 units of Pandur II 8x8s.
+On 13 August 2023, Indonesia reportedly started to received another 11 units of Pandur II 8×8s.

 On 28 February 2024, Pindad hand overed 10 units Pandur II 8×8 infantry fighting vehicles to the Indonesian Army.
-Furthermore, on 2 October 2024, 23 units of Pandur II 8X8 ordered by the Indonesian Ministry of Defense were delivered by Pindad to the Indonesian Army.
+Furthermore, on 2 October 2024, 23 units of Pandur II 8×8 ordered by the Indonesian Ministry of Defense were delivered by Pindad to the Indonesian Army.

-18 units of the Indonesian Army's Pandur II 8x8, along with 12 Pindad Anoa 6x6, will be sent to Lebanon to be operated by the Indonesian 2025 Task Force to UNIFIL (United Nations Interim Force In Lebanon) for peacekeeping mission.
+18 units of the Indonesian Army's Pandur II 8×8, along with 12 Pindad Anoa 6×6, will be sent to Lebanon to be operated by the Indonesian 2025 Task Force to UNIFIL (United Nations Interim Force In Lebanon) for peacekeeping mission.